-We rate this not only Uganda’s most popular safari but also the most preferred Uganda program that clients with much time in Uganda explore the untapped wildness ever in the most spectacular and magnificent Wildlife parks in Uganda.
-It combines local cultural experience, Wildlife discoveries and the most thrilling Gorilla experience on Earth.
-Give us the opportunity to take to the Apex of Uganda’s best ever safari memories, you could an individual, couple, group or even for families
+We rate this 15 Days Uganda Wildlife Safari not only as Uganda’s most popular safari but also the most preferred Uganda program that clients with much time in Uganda explore the untapped wildness ever in the most spectacular and magnificent Wildlife National Parks in Uganda.
+Inquire NowIt combines local cultural experience, Wildlife discoveries and the most thrilling Gorilla experience on Earth.
+Give us the opportunity to take to the Apex of Uganda’s best ever safari memories, you could an individual, couple, group or even for families.

 Day 1: Arrival Entebbe International Airport

-You’ll be personally met by our company representative upon arrival at Entebbe airport, and transfer to Kampala Serena Hotel (High end facility) or Cassia Lodge (Mid Facility) for overnight and Dinner Meal plan: Dinner
+You’ll be personally met by our company representative upon arrival at Entebbe airport, and transfer to Kampala Serena Hotel (High end facility) or Cassia Lodge (Mid Facility) for overnight and Dinner Meal plan: Dinner.

-Day 2: Kampala – Murchison Falls
+Day 2: Kampala – Murchison Falls National Park

-Day 3: Murchison Falls
+Day 3: Murchison Falls National Park

 Begin the day with a cup of African Coffee.
 After your cup of coffee, cross the Nile by ferry to the northern bank of the park.Your guide will help you spot Elephant, Lion, Cape buffalo, Rothschild’s giraffe, hartebeest, Waterbuck, Oribi, Bushbuck, Bohor reedbuck, hyena and if you are lucky, the leopard.
 Return to the hotel for breakfast and lunch.
 After lunch, go for a boat safari upstream the calm Victoria Nile to the base of the falls stopping just tens of meters from the “Devil’s Cauldron”.
 En route, marvel at the toothsome hippos, crocodiles and over this 17 km stretch you may see elephant, waterbuck and Uganda Kob crocodile.
 This is also a zone of many bird species like Goliath heron, Egyptian goose, pelican bee-eater, kingfisher, hornbill, cormorant and the rare shoebill stork.
 There you leave the boat and start your quite heavy hike to the Top of the Falls (approx. 1 hour).
 See where the world’s longest river explodes violently through a narrow cleft in the Rift Valley escarpment to plunge into a frothing pool 43m below.
 Your driver/guide will be waiting for you to bring you back to the lodge.
-Paraa Safari Lodge (High end facility) or Sambiya River Lodge Mid facility) Meal Plan B-L-D
+Paraa Safari Lodge (High end facility) or Sambiya River Lodge Mid facility) Meal Plan B-L-D.

-Day 4: Murchison Falls-Kibale
+Day 4: Murchison Falls National Park – Kibale

 All day drive south via Hoima to Fort Portal through verdant countryside and past traditional homesteads and farms along Albertine Rift escarpments.
 Fort-Portal rests in the shadow of the fabled Mountains of the Moon.
 Meals and overnight at Kyaninga Lodge (High end facility) or Primate Lodge (Mid Lodge facility).
 A stunning location overlooking a dramatic Crater Lake and the fabled “Mountains of the Moon”.
-Meal plan: Breakfast, Lunch and Dinner
+Meal plan: Breakfast, Lunch and Dinner.

 Day 5: Kibale Chimpanzee & Monkey Trekking & Bigodi Walk